This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 1. Design some cruelty-free apparel or merchandise

 If you’re artsy or know your way around Photoshop, you can design some cruelty-free merchandise to sell (or give away!).
-You can get your designs printed on a t-shirt, mug, jewellery, or as a simple as a sticker..
+You can get your designs printed on a t-shirt, mug, jewelry, or as simple as a sticker.